-We have adopted a conflict minerals policy statement related to our sourcing of 3TG and expect all of our suppliers to comply with that policy statement.
-In addition, our standard procurement contracts require compliance with all applicable legal requirements and Emerson's Supplier Code of Conduct (www.emerson.com).
+We have adopted a conflict minerals policy statement related to our sourcing of 3TG and expect all our suppliers to comply with that policy statement.
+In addition, our standard procurement contracts require compliance with all applicable legal requirements and Emerson's Supplier Code of Conduct, which is also available on our website indicated above.